okbob/ncurses-st-menu/README.md

 make
 ```

-This example builds from PDCurses source for Linux X11:
+This example builds from PDCurses source for Linux X11:                   <br>
 NOTE: PDCURSES_LIB defaults to XCurses so we don't need to specify it

 ```